 It’s the phrase that keeps you up at night when something is bothering you, “If... [insert an action that would solve a problem], then… [insert the positive impact that would be created]!”

-We call this a Theory of Change, and it’s the building block of any successful campaign.
+We call this statement the Theory of Change, and it's the building block of any successful campaign.